ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-Where you can pass in an `ISelection` into the DataLoader.
-Any selection that structurally equivalent will point to the same DataLoader branch and be batched together.
-We can even add to that state thing we might want to include on top, like things we want to be guaranteed when fetching the entity.
+You can pass an `ISelection` into the `DataLoader`.
+Any selection that is structurally equivalent will point to the same `DataLoader` branch and be batched together.
+We can even add to that state things we might want to include on top, like elements we want to be guaranteed when fetching the entity.

 ```csharp
 public class Query